After a recording session, the bottom of the recording's page lists the participants and their recorded tracks, as well as the status of each track.

 The participant is still recording in the Studio.

-The participant's locally recorded High Quality Track is uploading to Riverside's servers.
+The participant's locally recorded track data is uploading to Riverside's servers.
 The status displays what percent of their track has been uploaded.

-Participants should keep their browser window or mobile app open until they see Upload Complete at the top of the Studio page, even after the recording stops.
+Participants should keep their browser window or mobile app open until they see the Successfully uploaded status, even after the recording stops.

 The amount of time before an upload finishes depends on the strength of the participant's internet connection, their camera's video resolution, and the length of the recording session.